murillopereirac/register-force-arm-exercit/README.md

 Code simple in python3 - create object for studs in python.
-functions: IF , ELIF - register force arm exercit.
+decisions: IF , ELIF - register force arm exercit.